 Disregarding their orders, we got into the truck, checked our lockers, and drove to the Maun Police Station.
 Many safari members lost everything including clothing and gear.
 Surprisingly, the burglars did not bother unlocked compartments and my duffel bag and its contents were intact and unharmed.

 When we arrived at the police station the guides accompanied those with loses inside to file reports.
 After about an hour they came out with a policeman who dusted the lockers for fingerprints.
-The Maun Police’s casual attitude, incompetence, and lack of concern over the burglary were disturbing.
-My conclusion was Botswana may not be a good place to have a police emergency.
+The Maun Police’s casual attitude and lack of concern over the burglary were disturbing.
+My conclusion – Botswana is not a good place to have a police emergency.

 We thought the theft was an “inside job” with employees at the campground / lodge tipping off the burglars of our absence.
 It would have been difficult for outsiders to invade the guarded, fenced grounds with a security guard posted at the entrance.

 We spent the night at a lodge in an isolated area near Botswana’s saltpans.
-In the middle of the night a fire broke out in one of the buildings and we were rousted from our beds and evacuated to a safe area nearby.
+In the middle of the night a fire broke out in one of the lodge buildings.
+We were rousted from our beds and evacuated to a safe area nearby.
 The grass thatched roof over the kitchen had burst into roaring flames – a vivid, wild, unforgettable site against the black African sky!

 As the flames grew higher the lodge owner feared the fire might spread to other buildings – all with thatched roofs.
 Fortunately it did not.
 The fire department arrived the next day, after the building had burned completely to the ground!